honeycombio/refinery/metrics.md

-# Metrics Documentation
+# Honeycomb Refinery Metrics Documentation
-# Automatically generated on 2024-09-26 at 18:58:58 UTC

-This document contains the description of various metrics used in the system.
+This document contains the description of various metrics used in Refinery.
+It was automatically generated on 2024-09-27 at 16:19:55 UTC.

+Note: This document does not include metrics defined in the dynsampler-go dependency, as those metrics are generated dynamically at runtime.
+As a result, certain metrics may be missing or incomplete in this document, but they will still be available during execution with their full names.

+## Complete Metrics
+This table includes metrics with fully defined names.

 | Name | Type | Unit | Description |
 |------|------|------|-------------|